qor/seo/README.md

   CategoryPage seo.Setting `seo:"CategoryName"` // Page Related Variables [CategoryName]
 }

-// The `SEO` struct is a normal GORM-backend models, needs to run migration before use it db.AutoMigrate(&SEO{})
+// The `SEO` struct is a normal GORM-backend model, need to run migration before using it db.AutoMigrate(&SEO{})

 // Add `SEO` to QOR Admin Interface